Welcome to Cleveland!

 Cleveland Botanical Garden

-The Botanical Gardens ponds lined with water lilies, tranquil rose gardens makes for the perfect place to study.
+The Botanical Gardens ponds lined with water lilies and tranquil rose gardens makes for the perfect place to study.
 The Hershey Children's Garden has playhouses, ponds, watering projects, and more for the little ones.

 Cleveland Institute of Music